Nov 14, 2022

 - There is no easy money way to win.
 You’ll need to do the work to make money.
 While there have been some “wins”, those windows close fast (sometimes within minutes) as everyone jumps on and you constantly need to update your strategies.

 What is ZED.run?

 - ZED.run is a NFT-based horse racing game.
-Players can purchase horses through a secondary marketplace like https://www.hawku.com
+Players can purchase horses through the Hawku marketplace at https://www.hawku.com

-- As a horse owner you can race your horses in paid races (from $2.50 per race up to $500!) and win ~6x your entry for finishing first, 2x for second and 1x for 3rd.
-You can also race free races to enter tournaments which have $5K+ prize pools.
+- As a horse owner you can race your horses in free or paid races (from $0.50 per race up to $500!).

 - All horses in ZED are different.
-Horses are NFTs and each have their own unique abilities ranging from a base ability (how good is the horse at baseline), a variability ability (Some horses are more likely to be really fast one race and then really slow the next), and distance preference (Some horses race better in sprints, others in marathons).
+Horses are NFTs and each have their own unique abilities ranging from a base ability (the baseline speed of the horse ), a variability ability (some horses are more likely to be really fast one race and then really slow the next), and distance preference (Some horses race better in sprints, others in marathons).